Skip to main content

 Use / Install / Dependency Settings

-Bigraph Framework and its parts are online available as Maven dependencies.
+Bigraph Framework is online available as Maven dependency.

 Artifacts are deployed to the Central Repository.